lasik surgeons

 Eyes are as unique as fingerprints.
 Every individual's Lasik risk is equally unique.

-Anyone considering custom wavefront Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, or any refractive surgery needs to come to grips to a very simple fact: This is microsurgery on your eyes.
+Anyone considering custom wavefront Lasik, Bladeless Lasik, PRK, LASEK, Epi-Lasik, RLE, or any refractive surgery needs to come to grips to a very simple fact: This is microsurgery on your eyes.
 There is risk with Lasik.
 It may be relatively small, but there is no perfect surgery.
 There are no perfect doctors.
 There are no perfect techniques or technologies.
 And don't forget that there is no perfect surgery candidate.
 In medicine, "safe" is a relative term.

-There are no guarantees, however Lasik has passed extensive scrutiny from public health agencies, medical professionals, and in the case of surgical devices, the FDA.
+There are no guarantees, however Lasik has passed extensive scrutiny from public health agencies, medical professionals, and in the case of surgical devices, and the FDA.
 Procedures that have been available for some time have the added advantage of extensive data and improved techniques.
 A 10-year study found Lasik to be stable, safe, and effective by medical standards with relatively small risk.

 There are absolute and profound risks.
 This is surgery.
 Each technique has its own advantages and disadvantages, but here are some of the general risks.
 Ready to be scared?